-Does John Deere make snow blowers?
+John Deere snowblowers are a popular attachment when it comes to winter cleanup.
 As it turns out, there are several snow attachments Deere enthusiasts can use with their existing machines to turn them into plowing implements during the winter.
-The John Deere 44-inch 100 Series Snow Blower is one option customers may want to consider for their machinery during this time of the year.
+The John Deere 44-inch 100 Series Snowblower is one option customers may want to consider for their machinery during this time of the year.
 It is as efficient as it is versatile and easy to use.

 Let’s look over the key steps you need to take to install a John Deere 44-inch 100 Series Snow Blower and how it can help you with the task at hand.

-1) Before installing any attachments, recognize the safety information.
+1) Before installing a John Deere snowblower attachment, recognize the safety information.

-Take a moment to ensure you understand the signal words and prepare yourself to follow the instructions carefully before you begin.
+Before installing any John Deere snowblower attachment, take a moment to ensure you understand the signal words and prepare yourself to follow the instructions carefully.

 2) Remove the mower deck and front bumper from your mower.